Innovation for Transformation

 10 years of transformative action

-Since its launch in 2011, the Innovation Programme has issued five thematic calls for proposals: Adaptation to Climate Change, Secure Tenure, Migration, Know Your City, and Youth and the City, and one open call.
+Since its launch in 2011, the Innovation Programme has issued six thematic calls for proposals: Adaptation to Climate Change, Secure Tenure, Migration, Know Your City, Youth and the City, and Slum Upgrading.

 These projects have catalysed urban transformation processes, created partnerships among urban development actors, and leveraged funding.
 Some are being scaled up within a country or integrated into national policies.